rickymagal/ComputationalComplexity-ChristosH.Papadimitriou/part-01-algorithms/chapter-02-turing-machines/chapter-02-section-2.2-turing-machines-as-algorithms.md

 - an “algorithmic problem” is represented as a language (a set of strings),
 - “solving” the problem means deciding membership.

 This is not only a formal convenience.
-It is what makes reductions and complexity classes possible later:
+It is what makes reductions and complexity classes possible later.
-- problems become objects,
-- transformations between problems become proofs.

-## Encoding is not an afterthought; it is part of the theory
+## Encoding is part of the theory
 Papadimitriou emphasizes that “mathematical objects of interest” are encoded as strings:
 - numbers in binary,
 - tuples with delimiters,